klehloenya/klehloenya/README.md

 🔭 I’m currently open to job opportunities.
-💻 Most used line of code: git commit -m "Initial Commit" 🤔 I’m looking for help with outstanding video ideas.
+💻 Most used line of code: git commit -m "Initial Commit" 🤔 I’m looking for help with outstanding video ideas of DATA SCIENCE.
-📫 How to reach me: uccodetech@gmail.com
+📫 How to reach me: keketsolehloenya516@gmail.com
 😄 Pronouns: CoderOne, Ipenywis, Islempenywis.
 ⚡ Fun fact: I Learn Technologies and go to the gym very often.
 Top Technologies